-You can see where NightView has placed patch areas with the info memory command (see "info memory" on page 7-132).
+You can see where NightView has placed patch areas with the info memory command (see "info memory" on page 7-137).

 The user process is sometimes forced to execute code on behalf of the debugger.
 This is how function calls work in evaluated expressions, and it is also used to do some of the housekeeping chores, e.g., creating memory regions.
+On iHawk Series 870, NightView may need to create additional memory areas to hold this code.